 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are my own based on my personal experience with these products.

 Who Gets In and Why: A Year Inside College Admissions, by Jeffrey Selingo is a must-read for parents and students approaching the college application process.
-Selingo is an education reporter who spent years embedded in various college admissions offices to get a real behind the scenes look at shaping a college class.
+Selingo is an education reporter who spent years embedded in various college admissions offices to get a real behind-the-scenes look at shaping a college class.
 He breaks down “buyer” schools versus “seller” schools (aka highly-selective schools) and the differences in admission practices and “discounts” in the form of merit aid given as incentives by buyer schools to attract desirable students.

 He also sheds light on the mysterious early decision process and how spots reserved for athletes and legacies can impact admission chances.
 Reading this book may make you frustrated with the whole college system, but it also makes you feel like you have been given the key to cracking a secret code.
 And hopefully it will allow you to take certain schools off your list if you are holding out hope for academic scholarships versus need-based aid.

 3. The Price you Pay for College: An Entirely New Roadmap for the Biggest Financial Decision Your Family Will Ever Make